Xilinx/SDAccel-Tutorials/docs/mixing-c-rtl-kernels/README.md

 ### Use the RTL Kernel Wizard

 First, you will use the RTL Kernel Wizard to generate a kernel that will add a constant to an input vector.
-The RTL Kernel Wizard can automate some of the steps needed to package an RTL design into a compiled kernel object file (`.xo`) that can accessed by the SDAccel environment.
+The RTL Kernel Wizard can automate some of the steps needed to package an RTL design into a compiled kernel object file (`.xo`) that can be accessed by the SDAccel environment.

 By default, the wizard creates a simple vector addition kernel, like the C++ kernel used in the first part of this tutorial.
 You will create and add this RTL Kernel to your project.
 >**IMPORTANT**: For the purposes of creating the RTL kernel in this tutorial, you will quickly walk through the steps without much detail.
-However, the RTL Kernel Wizard is discussed in great detail in the [Getting Started with RTL Kernels](./docs/getting-started-rtl-kernels/README.md) tutorial.
+However, the RTL Kernel Wizard is discussed in detail in the [Getting Started with RTL Kernels](./docs/getting-started-rtl-kernels/README.md) tutorial.
 In addition, complete details of the RTL Kernel Wizard can be found in the _SDAccel Environment User Guide_ ([UG1023](https://www.xilinx.com/cgi-bin/docs/rdoc?v=2018.3;d=ug1023-sdaccel-user-guide.pdf)).

 ##### Open the RTL Kernel Wizard

 1. Under the Xilinx menu, select **RTL Kernel Wizard**.
-This opens RTL Kernel Wizard, which starts with a Welcome page.
+This opens the RTL Kernel Wizard, which starts with a Welcome page.
 2. Click **Next**.
 3. In the General Settings dialog box, keep all the default settings, and click **Next**.
 4. In the Scalars dialog box, set the number of scalar arguments to `0`, and click **Next**.
 5. In the Global Memory dialog box, keep all the default settings, and click **Next**.
-The Summary dialog box provides a summary of the RTL kernel settings, and includes a function prototype which conveys what a kernel call would look like as a C function.
+The Summary dialog box provides a summary of the RTL kernel settings and includes a function prototype which conveys what a kernel call would look like as a C function.
 6. Click **OK**.